flukechd/FRA502_62340500015/README.md

 # Installation
-Build package from source: navigate to the source folder of your catkin workspace and build this package using:
+Build package from source: navigate to the source folder of your catkin workspace and build this package using
 $ git clone
 $ cd ..
 $ catkin_make